Vincent Moscato

-Thierry Vincent Moscato, known as Vincent Moscato (born 28 July 1965, in Paris) is a former French rugby union player as well as radio talk host and actor.
+Thierry Vincent Moscato, known as Vincent Moscato (born 28 July 1965) is a former French rugby union player as well as radio talk host and actor.

 Moscato played as a hooker.
 He won the French Top 14 title with CA Bordeaux-Bègles Gironde in 1991, and he earned his first international cap on 22 June 1991 against Romania at Bucharest.
 He was sent off during a match against England at Parc des Princes in 1992 and never played for France again.